Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: Results

 \subsection{Do correct answers imply correct reasoning?}

-Label accuracy may not necessarily measure whether the model is performing reasoning correctly, since the model may find ways to guess the label via heuristics or spurious correlations.
+Label accuracy may not necessarily measure whether the model is performing reasoning correctly, since the model may find ways to guess the label via heuristics.
 To gauge whether label accuracy is a good metric and which proof accuracy metric is best to measure reasoning ability, we investigate how label accuracy is related to the various proof accuracy metrics.
-We plot the proof accuracy vs label accuracy (i.e., simply checking whether the predicted label ``True'' or ``False'' is correct) of every experiment that we conducted in figure \ref{fig:label_vs_proof_accuracy}.
+We plot proof accuracy vs label accuracy (i.e., simply checking whether the predicted label ``True'' or ``False'' is correct) of every experiment that we conducted in figure \ref{fig:label_vs_proof_accuracy}.
 Each point in the scatter plot corresponds to one of our 48 experiments described above.
-We observe that the label accuracy is poorly correlated with strict proof accuracy, and that strict proof accuracy may underestimate the model's reasoning performance.
-Rather, the most permissive accuracy metric has the highest correlation with label accuracy, suggesting that \textsc{GPT-3} is indeed performing the reasoning to answer the question, rather than relying on heuristics.
+Observe that the label accuracy is poorly correlated with strict proof accuracy, and that strict proof accuracy may underestimate the model's reasoning ability.
+Rather, the most permissive accuracy metric has the highest correlation with label accuracy, suggesting that label accuracy is appropriate to measure reasoning accuracy.
 It also suggests that the most permissive proof accuracy metric is most appropriate for measuring the reasoning ability of the model.